Product docs and API reference are now on Akamai TechDocs.

 The auto-forwarding system is now complete, and it includes email filtering by subject keyword.
 You can make adjustments to the search criterion to change this filtering behavior.
 For example, you could search for the string traffic rate

 to only forward notifications about spikes in your Linodes’ networking.
-You can also tweak the alert threshold values
+You can also tweak the alert threshold values for different resources in the Cloud Manager.

 In addition to forwarding emails to text, you may want to forward information from the Linode API to text.
 The Using the Linode API with Twilio and Monitor your Linode’s Network Transfer Pool with Twilio guides show how to combine the Linode and Twilio APIs.

 Twilio’s API offers many other features as well.
-For example, you can forward notifications to more than one phone number using the Messaging Service resource .
+For example, you can forward notifications to more than one phone number using the Messaging Service resource.
 Twilio’s quick start guides are helpful when exploring the Twilio API.

 Troubleshooting